 - 3% are Lesbian, Gay, Bisexual or Transgender (LGBT)

 - 70% have an education beyond a high school diploma

 Foster parents are neither rich nor poor.
 Like most of us, they fall somewhere in the wide range we call “the middle class.”
 However, typically, they tend to have income levels slightly lower than the general population of households with children.

 - They have a mean income of about $56,000

 - 25% of them have income well above the poverty level

 - Only 15% fall below the poverty level

 Foster Parents Can Do Hard Things

-While foster parents are not superhuman, they do super things by caring for children from hard places, with significant disabilities, trauma histories, or other special needs.
-Often they are caring for these kids while the birth families get back on their feet.
-Not infrequently though, this care is for the long-term since those who foster are also the ones who typically adopt most of the children who are adopted through foster care.
+While foster parents are not superhuman, they do super things by caring for children from hard places with significant disabilities, trauma histories, or other special needs.
+Often they care for these kids while the birth families get back on their feet.
+Not infrequently, though, this care is for the long-term since those who foster are also the ones who typically adopt most of the children who are adopted through foster care.